-Our advice recipients are public authorities, including:
+We receive advice requests from public authorities, including:

 Best available science and data